veikman/lisscad/README.md

 * The terseness of Lisp.
 * The usability of Lisp.
-For example, with the `->>` threading macro, you can write OpenSCAD operations in the order that they will be executed.
+For example, with the `->>` threading macro, you can code for OpenSCAD operations in the order that they will be executed, instead of the order they have in OpenSCAD scripts.
 * The `lisscad` package is executable on the command line to manage CAD projects, including watching a project with `inotify` to re-render work in progress.